gogoend/anikyu/README.md

 ## Easing Functions

-Note: Those functions are passed as String via the easeType in the argument of the conductor of Anikyu, and called by Anikyu internally.
+Note: Those functions are passed as String via the easeType in the argument of the constructor of Anikyu, and called by Anikyu internally.

 - Constant rate function